w3c/ift-encoder/README.md

 ## Producing IFT Encoded Fonts

 IFT encoded fonts are produced in two steps:
-1. An encoding config is generated which specifies how the font file should be split up in the IFT encoding.
+1. A segmentation plan is generated which specifies how the font file should be split up in the IFT encoding.
-2. The IFT encoded font and patches are generated using the encoding config.
+2. The IFT encoded font and patches are compiled by the Compiler sub module using the segmentation plan.

-### Generating Encoding Configs
+### Generating Segmentation Plan

-Encoder configs are in a [textproto format](https://protobuf.dev/reference/protobuf/textformat-spec/) using the [encoder_config.proto](util/encoder_config.proto) schema.
+Segmentation plans are in a [textproto format](https://protobuf.dev/reference/protobuf/textformat-spec/) using the [segmentation_plan.proto](util/segmentation_plan.proto) schema.
 See the comments in the schema file for more information.

-This repo currently provides a few experimental utilities that can generate encoding configs for you.
-It is also possible to write configs by hand, or develop new utilities to generate configuration files.
+This repo currently provides a few experimental utilities that can generate segmentation plans for you.
+It is also possible to write plans by hand, or develop new utilities to generate plans.

 In this repo 3 options are currently provided:

-1.  `util/generate_table_keyed_config`: this utility generates the table keyed (extension segments that augment non glyph data in the font) portion of a configuraton.
+1.  `util/generate_table_keyed_config`: this utility generates the table keyed (extension segments that augment non glyph data in the font) portion of a plan.
 Example execution:

     ```sh
     bazel run -c opt util:generate_table_keyed_config -- \